yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 <p align='center'><sub><strong>Figure 18: There's no longer any traces of ptrace system call in the disassembly</strong></sub></p>
 </div>

-Note that for this code to work, we need to set the .text section (where executable code resides) to be writable.
+Note that for this code to work, we need to set .text section (where executable code resides) to be writable.
 This can be done during the linking phase by passing the -N flag to the ld command like such: ld -N -m elf_i386 -o [binary] [object file].

 Unless you explicitly give it writable permission, by default .text section will only have allocate and executable permission.
 The permission sets for .text section is encoded into the ELF file and can be easily queried (Figure 19).